hanno-meister/synalinks/docs/FAQ.md

 ### How should I cite Synalinks?

-Please cite Synalinks if it is usefull in your research.
+Please cite Synalinks if it is Useful in your research.
 Here is the bibtex entry to use:

 ```bibtex
 @misc{sallami2025synalinks,